The West Point Mint Hoard of Silver Eagles by Bullion Shark LLC ……

 In a surprise move, the United States Mint announced in late 2019 that it had sold 183,781 2016-W American Silver Eagles in a closed bid sale.

-What made this unusual is that before the announcement the collecting community was unaware that the Mint was carrying such a large quantity of unsold stock of the 2016-W Proof, and typically leftover Silver Eagles, unsold at the end of the year, are removed from their packaging and melted down in a process known as “de-trashing”.
-This move, by the mint, effectively raised the overall mintage of the issue by 30%.
+What made this move unusual is that before the announcement the collecting community was unaware that the Mint was carrying such a large quantity of unsold stock of the 2016-W Proof.
+Typically, all leftover Silver Eagles (coins unsold at the end of the year, if you can believe it) are removed from their packaging and melted down in a process known as “de-trashing”.
+This unprecedented sale by the Mint effectively raised the overall mintage of the issue by 30%.

 The 2016-W Proof Silver Eagle is no ordinary Silver Eagle.
 The 2016-W Proof release marked the 30th anniversary of the series and unlike every issue in the series that came before, this coin featured a unique lettered edge.
 For devoted fans of the series, the release had a special cache due to the significance of its release.